jrs-innovation-center/five-n-one/stage-4.md

 # Stage 4

-List Reducers/Store/Connect
+## List Reducers/Store/Connect

 This stage will have a lot of moving parts, so it may take a long time to implement.
-Now that we have the api, the action creator and the list component, we need to connect them up to redux, but before we connect everything up, we need to create a redux store, setup the app provider, and use the connect to map the redux state to our components props.
+Now that we have the api, the action creator and the list component, we need to connect them up to redux, but before we connect everything up, we need to:

+- Create a redux store
+- Setup the app provider
+- Use the connect to map the redux state to our components props.

 > Make sure you have the api running on port 5000 and the app running on port 3000

 ## Reducers

-In the `app/src` directory, create a new directory called `reducers`
+In the **app/src** directory, create a new directory called **reducers**.

-In the `reducers` directory, create a new file called `colors.js`
+In the **reducers** directory, create a new file called **colors.js**.

-In the `colors.js` file, lets add the following reducer for our list of colors.
+In the **colors.js** file, lets add the following reducer for our list of colors.

-src/reducers/colors.js
+**src/reducers/colors.js**

 ``` js
 import { SET_COLORS } from '../constants'